 RESOURCES AND ACTIVITIES

-A State Is Born – This online lesson for upper elementary-school students reviews the history of Israel’s establishment in an interactive way.
+A State Is Born – This online lesson for upper elementary school students reviews the history of Israel’s establishment interactively.
 By The Lookstein Center.

 Curate and Create – This Yom HaAtzmaut program from the National Library of Israel includes educator resources, lesson plans, a creative competition for students, and more.